I5UCC/VRCTextboxSTT/README.md

 - The program will use your standard microphone set in windows.
 - if you have a lot of background noise you should play around with the "energy_threshold" option in the ***config.json*** file to get it working well.
 - Press A on the left Controller on index or X on Oculus or F1 on your Keyboard.
-- Pressing any of those for 1.5s clears the chatbox.
+- Pressing any of those for 1.5s clears the chatbox or cancels the action.

 # Demo